redskyburning/vagrant-sulu/README.md

 When requiring a new composer dependency, first ssh in to the VM using `vagrant ssh`, then `cd /shared/sulu` to get to the shared sulu dir and run `composer require X` from there.
 The composer.json will be synced back onto the host machine and tracked in git, while the libraries themselves will be installed to the VM's `/shared/vendor` dir.
 It's not really shared, the name is misleading here.
 Afterwards you can return to the host's sulu dir and run `composer install --no-scripts` to update your local version of the dependencies.

+## Browsersync and the VM

+You may have noticed that this project uses Vagrant and Browsersync, which means we have two servers with two domains.
+I know that's kinda weird, but there's a good reason. sulu.local is the domain for our vm, where the main symfony app executes.
+Symfony does a lot of things very well, but working with css and js isn't really one of them.
+Symfony typically uses Assetic for asset management, which works well enough, but lacks the speed and flexibility of Gulp and doesn't work very well with Bower.
+To get live reloading into the mix as well we have to add Browsersync on top of gulp, which is where we get our second server.
+The browsersync server doesn't do much, it just acts as a proxy to the vm and inserts code for live reloading.

 ## Working with frontend assets and gulp

 Gulp